-A studio is built at Dreher High School in Columbia and the first telecast is transmitted via closed-circuit September 8, 1958.
-R. Lynn Kalmbach is selected as project director and Henry J. Cauthen is selected as technical director.
-Both would later serve as a SCETV president.
-Lucille Turney-High (French) and Cornelia Turnbull (plane geometry) are the first teachers and presenters.
-One hundred and fifty students are enrolled in each of the daily classes.
+A studio is built at Dreher High School in Columbia, and the first telecast is transmitted via closed-circuit September 8, 1958.
+R. Lynn Kalmbach is selected as project director and Henry J. Cauthen is selected as technical director (Both would later serve as president of SCETV).
+Lucille Turney-High (French) and Cornelia Turnbull (Geometry) are the first teachers and presenters, and 150 students are enrolled in each of the daily classes.

 The General Assembly establishes the Educational Television Commission of South Carolina.
-R. Lynn Kalmbach serves as General Manager of the new state agency.
-Dr. George E. Bair serves as Education Director, and Henry J. Cauthen serves as Director of Production and Engineering.
-An empty grocery store at 2712 Millwood Avenue in Columbia is turned into the ETV studio and broadcast center.
+An empty grocery store at 2712 Millwood Avenue in Columbia, is turned into the ETV studio and broadcast center.
+The leadership is established with R. Lynn Kalmbach as General Manager, Dr. George E. Bair as Education Director, and Henry J. Cauthen as Director of Production and Engineering.
 The agency will remain there, expanding into 23+ buildings up and down the street, until 1996.
 Classes, though still live, are now also recorded using a four-year-old technology called “videotape.”

-Expansion of the closed-circuit system allows state agencies and public school teachers to use ETV for continuing professional education and post-graduate medical education.
-The closed-circuit network is extended to all counties, reaching 155 public high schools, 36 elementary schools, most state colleges, university extension centers and 10 hospitals.
+The closed-circuit system expansion allows state agencies and public-school teachers to use SCETV for continuing professional education and post-graduate medical education.
+The closed-circuit network is extended to all counties, reaching 155 public high schools, 36 elementary schools, most state colleges, university extension centers, and 10 hospitals.